- GET STARTED

 Parking in an urban campus can sometimes be challenging, leading to issues that can be a distraction to your day at school.
 Having a designated place to park provides convenience, peace of mind and safety.

-If you are admitted to the fall term, then the Graduate School holds an on-campus event a few days before classes start.
-If you are admitted to the spring term, check your email for New Student Welcome event information and access the fall orientation information online.
+If you are admitted to the fall term, the Graduate School holds an on-campus event a few days before classes start.
+Those admitted for the spring term, we welcome you to attend next fall's orientation in person.
+In the meantime, you can review the online student orientation videos, which you may find helpful.

 *NOTE: International students must also attend a mandatory New International Student Orientation, coordinated by the Office of International Education.